If you are in the market for a new computer for trading then you will see a lot of conflicting information.

 As you can clearly see, the high end gaming graphics card (GTX 1060), the low priced card (GT 710) and the expensive 'professional class card' (NVS 510) all perform exactly the same.

-The two important considerations for graphics setups for traders are the number of screens you want to connect, and then the type / resolution of the screens you want to use.
+Two other important considerations for traders are the number of screens you wish to run and the resolution of them.

 Standard screens run at an FHD resolution of 1920 x 1080 pixels, these screens are low cost and easy to run from your computer.